Duck (bridge)

-In the card game of contract bridge, to duck (or ducking) means to play low to a trick to which one has led, losing it intentionally in order to set up a suit or to preserve a control or entry.
-While mechanically identical, a duck is a manoeuver in one's own suit, while a hold up is in a suit played by the opponents.
+In the card game of contract bridge, to duck (or ducking) means to play low to a trick to which one has led, losing it intentionally in order to set up a suit, to preserve a control or entry, or to throw-in an opponent.
+While mechanically identical, a duck is a maneuver in one's own lead suit, while a hold up is in a suit played by the opponents.
 Nevertheless, the terms are used interchangeably with duck or ducking more common.